nocyphr/OpenMem0MCP/README.md

 You can configure the system to use:

-* Any SQLAlchemy-supported database (PostgreSQL, MySQL, etc.)
+* Any SQLAlchemy-supported database (Supabase/PostgreSQL, MySQL, etc.)
 * Any embedding model supported by `litellm`
 * Any Graphstore supported by mem0 (default setup is neo4j)
 * Any Vectorstore supported by mem0 (default setup is milvus)